 Ready to improve your communication in IT roles and build more soft skills?
 There are many ways you can start to improve your own skill set.

 Building soft skills starts during your IT degree program.
 While many IT degrees focus most of their coursework on building technical skills, some programs do put a lot of emphasis on soft skills development as well, said Schneider.

 At SNHU, for example, an IT bachelor's degree program includes classes dedicated to communication in STEM professions, as well as courses related to project management, leadership and more.

-Degree programs also provide other opportunities for natural soft skill development, said Numme.
-Class discussions, group projects and peer review opportunities are all opportunities to learn how to communicate complex ideas, work collaboratively and even disagree respectfully.
+Degree programs can also provide other natural opportunities for soft skills development.
+Assignments such as class discussions, group projects and peer review opportunities are all great ways to learn how to communicate complex ideas, work collaboratively and even disagree respectfully.

 “I believe that soft skills are actually something that you grow into as you work in the profession and learn more about yourself and how to communicate with others,” he said.
 “Soft skills get better with age and a lot of bumps along the way.”

 How to Use Communication in IT to Get a Job